-During demolition and construction, measures are required to be implemented to control erosion and sedimentation and turbidity of waters of the bay to manage water quality impacts associated with construction activities including the removal of piles and wharves and construction.
+During construction, measures are required to be implemented to control erosion and sedimentation and turbidity of waters of the bay to manage water quality impacts associated with construction activities including the removal of piles and wharves and construction.
 Water quality monitoring is to be undertaken at all discharge locations into the Bay.

-WSUD strategies for the development have been modelled and will meet relevant targets for water quality.
+Water Sensitive Urban Design (WSUD) strategies for the development have been modelled and will meet relevant targets for water quality.